Mentoring and tutoring

 Local state primary and secondary schools can request support from our voluntary Pimlico Connection tutors for help with science and/or maths-based lessons, after-school clubs, or general support.

-Download the Pimlico Connection 2016–17 Annual Report (pdf) to find out what our tutors did last year, and what teachers had to say about the scheme!
+Download the Pimlico Connection 2016–17 Annual Report (pdf) to find out more about how our tutors work, and what teachers had to say about the scheme!

 Host an INSPIRE PGCE student